CGI = Cast Grossly Inessential.

 George Lucas doesn’t make book on The Beatles’ Can’t Buy Me Love.
 Flagrantly disregarding the word “budget,” Lucas feels that by throwing the baby, the bathwater, the soap AND the rubber ducky at audiences, it will buy him the love and respect he seems so desperately to be craving.

 STAR WARS: EPISODE II – ATTACK OF THE CLONES is a cry for help; a glutted, ostentatious syrup of coagulative computer pixelation, which detracts from the reason why those effects are there in the first place – to lend credence to the human story which they end up overshadowing.
 It is obvious that no veteran director ever sat down with George as a young filmmaker – no John Huston or Milos Forman – and advised the neophyte, “Y’know, George: Less Is More.”
-Pile upon redundant pile of superfluous graphic imagery stuns you into almost not laughing at the hamhanded attempts at characterization and kindergarten dialogue.
+Pile upon redundant pile of superfluous graphic imagery stuns you into almost not laughing at the hamhanded attempts at characterization and kindergarten dialogue in this vacuous corporate merchandising advertisement thinly-disguised as a movie.
 Nonetheless, like EMPIRE STRIKES BACK, this film will eventually be logged as “better than the first” – but still only slightly less excruciating than passing a kidney stone.

-That being said, on some levels, CLONES is a great movie – for reasons that Lucas’s target demographic of superfreaks and cybergeeks probably couldn’t even fathom: the actual storyline rivals that of Frank Herbert’s classic DUNE series (political intrigue set against a science fiction cyclorama), yet the manner in which the tale is imparted is sorely ingenuous.
+That being said, on some levels, CLONES is a great movie – for reasons that Lucas’s target demographic of superfreaks and cybergeeks probably couldn’t even fathom: the actual storyline rivals that of Frank Herbert’s classic DUNE series (political intrigue set against a science fiction cyclorama), yet the manner in which the tale is imparted is witless.
 The imagineering of the wondrous visuals IS genius, as are the effects mavens who continue to pioneer their art form.
 But effects do not a movie make – this is not a catalogue for a suite of outboard tools, it is a story told in moving pictures.